Information for Candidates

 Fundraising

 You cannot raise or spend any money on your campaign until you file your nomination paper.
-The earliest you can file your nomination paper is January 15, 2025.
+The earliest you can file your nomination paper is May 1, 2026.
+Any evidence of such activity may require a Compliance Audit investigation.

 Once the nomination paper has been accepted, open a bank account in the name of the campaign in order to accept contributions and to incur expenses.